Billy Mackesy: Career

 Mackesy first came to prominence playing with Cork city-based clubs Blackrock and Lees.
 In a 12-year span from 1902 to 1914 he won a combined total of 13 County Championship medals across both codes including three hurling-football doubles.
 Mackesy first appeared on the inter-county scene as a member of the Cork senior football team in 1901.
 His debut season with the Cork senior hurling team two years later ended with him claiming a winners' medal after a defeat of London in the All-Ireland final.
 Mackesy became Cork's first dual All-Ireland medal-winner in 1911 when he lined out with the Cork senior footballers in their All-Ireland final defeat of Antrim.
 After making 43 championship appearances he retired from inter-county duty in 1912, by which time Mackesy had also claimed six Munster Championship medals across both codes.

 Personal life

 Mackesy was born in Buttevant, County Cork but began his business career after moving to Kinsale.
 He later worked as a draper in the Munster Arcade in Cork city before opening his first licensed premises in 1912.
 He opened a second on Oliver Plunkett Street six years later.
 Mackesy married Anne Glavin, who died during childbirth.
-The baby’s name was Aidan.
+The baby's name was Aidan.
 He then married Eileen Sullivan and had 6 children.

 Mackesy died at the Bon Secours Hospital in Cork on 12 November 1956.
-He had been in a ill health for a number of years with diabetes.
+He had been in an ill health for a number of years with diabetes.